hadashisora/LM2L/readme.md

 ##### Unwanted features (basically embarassement section for myself)
 * Messy yet somehow working code
 * Inconsistencies in coding style
-* Abominable GUI which is unintuitive and uncofortable to use by all means
+* Abominable GUI which is unintuitive and uncomfortable to use by all means
 * (Adding more salt to previous point) no CLI interface whatsoever
 * Too many jokes/slang in comments
 * A lot of broken grammar and typos